 - Galvanized tray– I love galvanized trays (they just remind me of summer), but pretty much any rectangular server will work just fine!

-- Star-shaped bowl– I found this blue ceramic bowl at the Target dollar section a long time ago, but you can find a set on Wayfair here!
+- Star-shaped bowl– I found this blue ceramic bowl at the Target dollar section a long time ago, but you can find an affordable set on Wayfair here!

 - Sweet red cherries– Is summer even summer without sweet red cherries?
 If you don’t have any on hand, raspberries, watermelon slices, and/or double strawberries are great alternatives.